skarupke/sort/README.md

     flat_stable_sort  |  yes  |size of the data / 256 + 8K | N, N LogN, N LogN             | Comparison operator |
                       |       |                            |                               |                     |

+- **ska_sort** is a generalized version of radix sort.
+It can sort most types and is faster than comparison based sorts on unsorted data.
+It was designed and developed by Malte Skarupke.

-- **spreadsort** is a novel hybrid radix sort algorithm, extremely fast, designed and developed by Steven Ross.
+- **spreadsort** is a novel hybrid radix sort algorithm, designed and developed by Steven Ross.

 - **pdqsort** is a improvement of the quick sort algorithm, designed and developed by Orson Peters.